mu13j/Pyber/Pyber/README.md

 # Analysis

-* Rural Cities generally have both more riders and drivers
+* Urban cities generally have both more riders and drivers, accounting for a majority in both number of drivers and total fare.
-* However, Urban cities, while sparsely used, are generally the most expensive.
+* Rural cities, while sparsely used, can be the most expensive.
-* Suburban cities generally fall in between rural cities and urban cities in all of the measured variables
+* Suburban cities generally fall in between rural cities and urban cities in each of the measured variables